Creating and Accessing your Previser Account

 c.
 Type in the name of the dental provider registering for the account

 d. d.
 The information entered will ping the National Provider File and will pre-populate your practice information.
 If your practice information displays, select you practice and click “Continue.”
 IF you have entered your practice information correctly, and your practice information does not display, click “Continue” to register manually.

 e. e.
 Fill in your practice information, select the email address to be associated with your PreViser account, as well as a username* and a password** for your PreViser account.
 You must also input the primary dental provider’s information and create a PIN number for this clinician. *Username should be at least 8 characters long, using alphanumeric characters, dashes and underscores only.
 Once chosen, the username cannot be changed.

 **Password must be at least 10 characters long.
 Passwords can be reset and/or changed.

-f.
+h. h.
 (Optional) Now you can log into PreViser at www.previser.com and personalize your account by selecting “My Account.”
-Once logged in, you can add a photo, and note additional services within your account
+Once logged in, you can edit your practice information, add a photo, and manage additional users and PINs here:

 a.
 You can type in https://secure.previser.com into your web browser address bar